blockchain-lab/emission-trade-market/README.md

 The blockchain should have a very high reliability and security level.
 On the other hand, the throughput, latency, and storage requirements are relatively low.

 A smart matchmaking scheme should also be designed, which allows not only 2-party trades, but also multi-party trading matches.

+# What the scripts do

+For setting up the network we have created a script deploy_network.sh which does all the necessary steps to deploy our network.
+These steps include:

+1. Generate certificates for each organization using the cryptogen tool
+2. Generate orderer genesis block
+3. Generate channel configuration transaction
+4. Generate anchor peer updates for each of the organizations
+5. Starting docker containers for each of the components for our network
+6. Setting up the orderer, channels and each organization joining the channel
+7. Updating anchor peers to make sure that there is communication between the organizations
+8. Sample chaincode installation for testing purposes on each peer
+9. Chaincode instantiation on the channel which initializes the chaincode on the channel, sets the endorsement policy for the chaincode, and launches a chaincode container for the targeted peer.
+10. Doing simple queries to make sure components are communicating
+11. Invoking a sample transaction to make sure transactions are being written

+After making sure the network is successfully set up and all components are communicating between each other, we need to deploy Hyperledger Composer on each of the peers.
+To do so, we have created deploy_composer.sh script which does the following:

+1. Removing any previously created network cards which are crypto certificates used to access the blockchain network
+2. Creating network cards for each of the organizations
+3. Importing the network cards for installing composer for each of the organizations
+4. Installing Composer runtime for each of the organizations
+5. Retrieving crypto certificates for network admins for each organization
+6. Starting the business network
+7. Creating network cards for for network admins for each organization
+8. Importing the network cards for for network admins for each organization
+9. Pinging the network on behalf of the network admins for each organization
+10. Instantiating REST server with the credentials of one organization